 In addition to providing guidance for the assessment of future development applications, indicative land uses are also important for determining the appropriate level of servicing required for the land at subdivision.
 For example, road construction standards will be linked to the number and type of vehicle movements expected.
 Uncertainty may lead to either insufficient infrastructure or an over provision of infrastructure.
 Insufficient infrastructure has the potential to stifle future development.
-Over provision of infrastructure assets provided.
+Over provision of infrastructure has adverse financial implications due to the need to maintain the infrastructure assets provided.